 Don’t Fall Victim to Moving Scams

-- The Volume-Based Bid Be wary of movers who quote your long-distance move by cubic footage of truck space and not by estimated weight.
-While this measure can be acceptable for smaller moves, interstate moves based on volume are considered to be illegal without a weight conversion factor and should be reported to the Federal Motor Carrier Safety Administration (FMCSA).
+Volume-Based Bids.
+Almost all long-distance moves are calculated by their estimated weight, not by cubic footage of truck space.
+In fact, interstate moves based on volume are considered to be illegal without a weight conversion factor and should be reported to the Federal Motor Carrier Safety Administration (FMCSA).

 Licensed interstate movers are required by law to adhere to certain regulations and standards of practice that make them more reliable and accountable.
 Keep an eye out for these common violations to spot a rogue move in progress.

-With a little due diligence you can be certain that you are hiring a reputable moving company and avoid many of the unfortunate consequences of dealing with a rogue operator.
+With a little due diligence, you can be certain that you are hiring a reputable moving company and avoid many of the unfortunate consequences of dealing with a rogue operator.

 Document Everything.
 After delivery, you should note any problems on the mover’s copy of the inventory before signing it.
 You then have nine months to file a written claim for loss or damage with your moving company.
 Your mover then has 30 days to acknowledge receipt of your claim.
 Within 120 days of receiving it, they must make an offer to pay deny or your claim.
 It’s a lot easier for them to deny it if you don’t have before-and-after proof, or if they didn’t see the damage before leaving your home.

 When you choose United, you can be sure that you are receiving professional, long-distance moving services and not those of a rogue mover.
-Start your quote today and rest easy knowing you’re working with a reputable, certified mover to handle all of your belongings.
+Start your moving quote today and rest easy knowing you’re working with a reputable, certified mover to handle all of your belongings.